misterfish/stick/README.md

 	; -1 | rangeTo (3)
 		 | map (some >> transform >> getOrElse ('none'))

+2) is perhaps the least interesting of the three, because `.compose` doesn't even get called in the case of the `k()` functions.
+But it does lead us to version 3:

 Version 3) is the simplest of all and doesn't require patching any prototypes.
 It allows us to replicate the form from 2d) using precisely the